jisacks/pytorch-debian-arm-build/README.md

 # pytorch-debian-arm-build
 Build instructions for PyTorch on Raspberry Pi 3 B+ running the 32-bit Raspbian Buster using a chroot on Ubuntu.

+# Pre-Built Wheel File
+The include .whl file was built on Ubuntu 18.04 using the below approach, with Python 3.7.3 and PyTorch v1.3.0.

 # Build Instructions
 Rather than build PyTorch from scratch on the device itself, we can instead build on a more powerful machine running Linux using a combination of chroot and QEMU.
 A chroot allows us to setup an isolated environment by changing the apparent root directory, while QEMU allows us to emulate the target ARM processor on a non-ARM machine.
 These instructions were adapted from [here](https://blog.lazy-evaluation.net/posts/linux/debian-armhf-bootstrap.html), [here](https://www.binarytides.com/setup-chroot-ubuntu-debootstrap/), and [here](https://nmilosev.svbtle.com/compling-arm-stuff-without-an-arm-board-build-pytorch-for-the-raspberry-pi).